 The relationship between surgeon and patient is paramount.
 It is important that we have a good understanding of your desires so we can ensure that an augmentation mastopexy is the best option for you.
 During your initial consultation, we will discuss your needs to ensure you gain the best results.
 We will also conduct a physical exam to confirm you are fit to undergo surgery.

 Frequently Asked Questions

 Combining breast augmentation with a breast lift could be the best option for you.
-To provide you with further understanding, we have listed some frequently asked questions about implants, augmentation, and breast lifts.
+To provide you with further understanding, we have listed some of the frequently asked questions about augmentation mastopexy, implants, augmentation, and breast lifts.